thepolarbear0818/blog/pages/docs/faq.md

 existing issues that address your problem, before opening redundant ones.
 When opening a new issue make sure you follow the template if it exists, and after you did we ask you to contribute to it, by providing the needed details.
-When these simple rules are not respected, issues might be **closed** by mantainers.
+When these simple rules are not respected, issues might be **closed** by maintainers.

 Suggestions, improvements and contributions to LibreWolf are appreciated in the form of merge requests, or alternatively well documented issues.
 We suggest